 So it’s been just under a month since my amazing trip to New York City for part one of my training at the Steinway and Sons factory in Queens.
 The class was an action regulation and touch seminar.
 It lasted an entire week, thirty-two hours in total, and covered all of the mechanical processes from the point where you press a key until the hammer bounces away from the string.
 I was assigned a Steinway Model O grand piano that was fresh off of the factory floor.
 They have a saying: “There’s the right way, the wrong way, and the Steinway.”
 I had already learned the wrong way, and then I learned the right way, but now I know the Stein-“way”!
 This is a very select class; only four technicians from across the nation are chosen to attend each class.
 A special shout out to Steinway and Sons of Knoxville, American Piano Gallery, for this unique opportunity!

-During the week long class, I had the privilege of taking an in depth tour of the Steinway and Sons factory.
-My favorite part was the action pounding room.
-A piano from the factory floor is put into a soundproof booth where a machine with 88 arms plays all 88 keys repeatedly for a day or more just to break-in the action.
+During the week-long class, I had the privilege of taking an in-depth tour of the Steinway and Sons factory.
+My favorite part was the action-pounding room.
+A piano from the factory floor is put into a soundproof booth where a machine with 88 arms plays all 88 keys repeatedly for a day or more just to break in the action.
 It sounds like a child just hammering away at a piano.
-Most people would not enjoy this noise, but it was music to ears!
+Most people would not enjoy this noise, but it was music to the ears!

 Oh, and a little blurb on a BIG event in my life: I proposed to my lovely girlfriend on the Rockefeller Ice Rink, and she said YES!

 Stay tuned for more piano fun facts, interesting stories, and enriching information for piano lovers of all calibers.